“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 Now the weather is warming, it is a good time to think about spring cleaning your dog’s coat.
 While you’re at it, you might as well give your dog a complete grooming.
 If you’ve kept up with regular brushing through the winter, your primary task will be to make sure any loose undercoat is brushed out.
 Because the undercoat will loosen over time as the weather warms, this will likely need to be done more than once.
 If things have gotten away from you, you may need to deal with some tangles.
 Severely matted tangles may require cutting out.
 If you do this yourself, be very careful not to accidentally nick the skin.
 A professional dog grooming salon is another option.
 In addition to spring cleaning your dog’s coat, think about ears, nails, teeth, and skin.

-This article from AnimalHospitals-USA gives some good tips.
+This now-deleted article from AnimalHospitals-USA gives some good tips.

 Basic coat care can consist of simple maintenance or fine-tuned grooming.
 If your dog requires trimming, plucking or cutting, you are going to need help, at least initially.
 If you decide to do it yourself, get some beginning instruction and be sure to buy the proper equipment.